 2.3 To provide you with information and support for any events, fundraising and campaigning activities or volunteering opportunities you sign up to

-If you have completed a form or otherwise contacted us to register or enquire about an event or activity, or to sign up to one of our campaigns, we will consider this as a request to send you details about the event, activity or campaign.
+If you have completed a form or otherwise contacted us to register or enquire about a service, an event or activity or to sign up to one of our campaigns, we will consider this as a request to send you details about the service, event, activity or campaign.
 When you take part in one of our patient-focused programmes, we will use your details to contact you in relation to your role or activity and to provide you with information on the progress of that project.

 Where you provide contact details, we will provide information and support by post, phone, mobile messaging, email, via social media, and any other channels for which you have provided your details.
 When you have asked for details of an event, we will send you information including, where relevant, ideas for fundraising and reminders on key information about the activity.

 We may also receive information through event organisers or through third party giving platforms or websites so we know you are fundraising for us.

 Where appropriate, we will use the information you provide to us or to a third party (see above) to identify any help we can offer, specific to the activity you have signed up for and to provide necessary information to event organisers.

 2.4 To manage our recruitment